How to Budget for Your First Apartment

-Security Deposit: Many places require that you put one month’s rent down as a security deposit, and if you use a broker, you might have to pay another month’s rent as a fee to them, on top of simply making your first rent payment.
+Many places require that you put one month’s rent down as a security deposit, and if you use a broker, you might have to pay another month’s rent as a fee to them, on top of simply making your first rent payment.

-That means if you rent an apartment that costs $1,000 per month, you may have to lay out $3,000 in one go upon moving in.
-Ouch!
+That means if you rent an apartment that costs $1,000 per month, you may have to lay out $3,000 in one go upon moving in (ouch!).
 Even without a broker, that’s $2,000 you need to pay.

-Some places may give you a break on the security deposit, though.
+Some places may give you a break on the security deposit, however.
 Instead of a traditional deposit (where you get your deposit back as long as there’s no damage), you might be offered a non-refundable deposit for a much smaller amount, like $175.

 Unfortunately, if there are damages to the apartment that exceed that amount, you may be on the hook for those at the end of your lease.
 If you take this non-refundable option, make sure you save a little each month in case you have to pay extra at the end.

-Pet Deposit: If you want to bring pets with you, you might have to pay a deposit for them as well.
+If you want to bring pets with you, you might have to pay a deposit for them as well.
 This amount is typically much smaller than the monthly rent, but it’s still something you need to budget for.

-Utility Deposits: Some landlords require that utilities are in your name, and you may have to pay a deposit for service, especially if you’ve never had utilities in your name before.
-These deposits can range from $70-$150, but as long as you pay your utilities on time, you should receive a refund.
+Some landlords require that utilities are in your name, and you may have to pay a deposit for service, especially if you’ve never had utilities in your name before.
+These deposits can range from $70–$150, but as long as you pay your utilities on time, you should receive a refund.
 You may have to wait a few months to a year, and if you continue service with these utility companies, you can expect to receive a credit on your statement instead.

-One other thing to consider with utilities: for internet and cable (depending on how your apartment complex has things set up), you may have to pay an installation fee.
+One other thing to consider with utilities: for Internet and cable (depending on how your apartment complex has things set up), you may have to pay an installation fee.
 Make sure to inquire about that when shopping around.

-Administration Fees: Lastly, if you want to apply for an apartment, the management company will need to run your credit and conduct a background check.
+Lastly, if you want to apply for an apartment, the management company will need to run your credit and conduct a background check.
 You typically have to pay an administration fee for this (somewhere around $100), although some companies will waive the fee if they’re offering a special.